50+ Expertly Curated Things to Do in Rome (2025)

 Cultural Things to Do in Rome

-Rome isn’t just about ruins and Renaissance art — its cultural life pulses with music, cinema, and festivals that light up the city day and night.
+Cultural things to do in Rome go far beyond ruins and Renaissance art.
+The city’s soul beats through its music, cinema, and festivals that light up the streets day and night.

 For classical music, you can hear Verdi’s La Traviata and other masterpieces in the acoustics of St. Paul’s Within the Walls or the Waldensian Church.